codecycletech/.github/.github/ISSUE_TEMPLATE/onboarding issue.md

 ---
 name: On boarding Issue
-about: On boarding to Github.
+about: On boarding to Github Issue.
-title: '<Your Name> | On boarding'
+title: 'New Issue | On boarding'
 labels: ''
 assignees: ''
 ---